graphql-java-kickstart/documentation/content/servlet/getting-started/index.md

 ### Create a Gradle build file

 Make sure `mavenCentral` is among your repositories.
 The example build script below uses `org.gretty` to provide a webserver to show a working example.
-You need to add the `jcenter` repository as well to be able to pull in all dependencies required by `gretty`.

 ```gradle
 plugins {